-Related work.
-Results in the flavor of this paper (but with significant differences) were an important part of the proof [2] that Collapsible Higher-Order Pushdown Systems generate more trees than Higher-Order Pushdown Systems without the collapse operation.
+Related Work.
+Results in the spirit of this paper (but with significant differences) were an important part of the proof [2] that Collapsible Higher-Order Pushdown Systems generate more trees than Higher-Order Pushdown Systems without the collapse operation.
 However the appropriate lemmas of [2] were almost completely hidden in the appendix, and stated in the world of stacks of higher-order pushdown systems.
-Because we think that these results are of independent interest, so we publish them here, in a more natural variant.
+Because we think that these results are of independent interest, we present them here, in a more natural variant.